 Dr. Manuel Thomas

-Dr. Manuel “Tommy” Thomas, College Station, Texas, is being honored for his time and effort devoted to the practice of veterinary medicine by Kansas State University College of Veterinary Medicine and its Veterinary Medicine Alumni Association.
+Dr. Manuel “Tommy” Thomas, College Station, Texas, was honored for his time and effort devoted to the practice of veterinary medicine by Kansas State University College of Veterinary Medicine and its Veterinary Medicine Alumni Association.

-Dr. Thomas has been selected to receive a 2006 Alumni Recognition Award at the American Association of Equine Practitioners annual conference in San Antonio, Texas, on Dec.
-4. Thomas has had rewarding career spanning 40 years in veterinary medicine and public health
+Dr. Thomas was selected to receive a 2006 Alumni Recognition Award at the American Association of Equine Practitioners annual conference in San Antonio, Texas, on Dec.
+4, 2006.
+Thomas has had rewarding career spanning 40 years in veterinary medicine and public health

 Dr. Thomas received his Doctor of Veterinary Medicine from K-State in 1966.
 His fondest memories of his time at K-State are the people he met.